hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 1. The installation will take a few minutes and you'll be presented with a message about how and where to access the rest of the setup via the web.
 This will be `https://<TFE HOSTNAME>:8800`.
-    * The installer uses an internal CA to issue bootstrap certificates, so you will see a security warning when first connecting.
+    * You will see a security warning when first connecting.
 This is expected and you'll need to proceed with the connection anyway.

 ### Run the Installer - Airgapped